- Join 187 law schools in discovering more about legal education from your students' perspective.

 - LSSSE provides context by providing each law school with comparative information about aggregate responses from students at other law schools around the country.

 - For a more complete description of LSSSE, see our article, "The Law School Survey of Student Engagement: Helping Law Schools Understand What's Working (and What's Not)," The Bar Examiner, Vol. 81, No. 2, pp. 14-22, June 2012.

-LSSSE's Annual Results explore four themes this year, drawing on data gathered in 2012 from 25,901 students at 81 law schools:
+LSSSE's Annual Results explores four themes this year, drawing on data gathered in 2013 from over 26,000 students at 86 U.S. law schools:

-- Interaction with law school classmates and its effect on law students (Connecting with Classmates)
+- Critical and analytical thinking in law school classes and its effect on law students (Learning to Think Like a Lawyer)